How do I fix audio feedback (echo, static) during my session?

 - Mute the microphone when you aren't speaking.
 If you weren't able to resolve your feedback issues, then try muting yourself when you aren't speaking to avoid having the unwanted noise disrupt the session.

 - Make sure you have Phone call mode selected in GoTo Webinar.
-If you dialed in with your telephone but GoTo Webinar thinks you are using Computer audio, then it is probably picking up your audio from both sources!
-See Connect to Audio using your Telephone to learn how to select Phone call mode.
+If you dialed in with your phone but GoTo Webinar thinks you are using Computer audio, then it is probably picking up your audio from both sources!
+See Connect to Audio using your Phone to learn how to select Phone call mode.

 - Hang up and dial in again.
 An unknown issue might have occurred when you connected to the audio conference.
 Dial in again to see if the connection is better.